Bure Valley Railway: History

 Aylsham station's large train shed, with visiting RHDR No. 1 'Green Goddess'.

 This girder bridge takes the Bure Valley Railway over the River Bure.
 The bridge is 105 feet long and by far the largest bridge on the line.

 Bure Valley Railway track approaching Aylsham, showing how the formation is split between the railway and permissive footpath.

 Bure Valley train at Coltishall, 1994.

 Belaugh Green, one of the unprotected, open level crossings on the line.

+Construction and operation

 The railway is built on part of the trackbed of the East Norfolk Railway (ENR).
 The ENR started in 1877 when the East Norfolk Railway opened from Norwich to Cromer, with an extension from Wroxham to Aylsham in 1880.
 The western extension was planned by Edward Wilson & Co. in 1876, with the line being constructed by William Waddell at a cost of £44,000, initially employing 100 men, 10 horses and 43 waggons.

 The ENR was taken over by the Great Eastern Railway in 1882, although they had always held a controlling interest in the company, with the GER completing the line's extension to County School on the Norfolk Railway's line.
 The GER was amalgamated into the London & North Eastern Railway in 1923, and the railway was nationalised in 1948.